seamapi/javascript-http/README.md

 ### Action Attempts

 Some asynchronous operations, e.g., unlocking a door, return an [action attempt].
-Seam tracks the progress the requested operation and updates the action attempts.
+Seam tracks the progress of requested operation and updates the action attempt.

 To make working with action attempts more convenient for applications, this library provides the `resolveActionAttempt` function:

-- Polls the action attempt up to the `timeout` (in milliseconds).
-- Polls at the `pollingInterval` (in milliseconds).
+- Polls the action attempt up to the `timeout` at the `pollingInterval` (both in milliseconds).
 - Resolves with a fresh copy of the successful action attempt.
-- Reject with a `SeamActionAttemptFailedError` if the action attempt is unsuccessful.
+- Rejects with a `SeamActionAttemptFailedError` if the action attempt is unsuccessful.
-- Reject with a `isSeamActionAttemptTimeoutError` if the action attempt is still pending when the `timeout` is reached.
+- Rejects with a `SeamActionAttemptTimeoutError` if the action attempt is still pending when the `timeout` is reached.
+- Both errors expose an `actionAttempt` property.

 ```ts
 import {